great-expectations/great_expectations/docs/source/guides/profiling.rst

-How Expectations and Profiling are related?
+How Expectations And Profiling Are Related?
 -------------------------------------------

 In order to characterize a data asset, profiling creates an expectation suite.
 Unlike the expectations that are typically used for data validation, these expectations do not apply any constraints.
 This is an example of expect_column_mean_to_be_between expectations that supplies null as values for both min and max.
 This means that profiling does not expect the mean to be within a particular range - anything is acceptable.